SWoinowsky/Rusty-Radio/README.md

 ### Adding little interactions with the menu
 Now we've finally finished everything.
 We've added removal and random creation of pet objects.

+# Learning Audio
+So I did a little digging into other people who've done basically what I have set out to do, and it seems a little over my head.
+So, to prevent any roadblocks or sense of defeat, I'm going to branch into a different direction.
+Right now, I'm thinking it would be best to learn just the basics of the technology I'm trying to create.
+Since I don't exactly want to disassemble Spotify-TUI or spotify-player, I'll be spending this section learning to make the terminal play audio.